warlikearcher/T11907M0-ShradhaBookStore/README.md

 Name: BUI DINH HUNG StudentID: Student1215631

-Open file User Guilde.pdf in folder Document for reading the installation guide of our project Instructions to run the website and download the source code.
+Open file Setup in folder Setup for reading the installation guide of our project Instructions to run the website and download the source code.

 Open the folder "Setup" --> select and open file "Setup.pdf"